Why Is My Cat Sneezing A Lot? When Do I Need To Worry?

 - Subcutaneous fluids (in cases where they aren’t drinking and are dehydrated)

-Bottom line, if sneezing is frequent and often and your cat seems well (i.e. doesn’t have cat flu) then it is best to have them checked.
+If a cat is sneezing frequently and they seem well (i.e. doesn’t have cat flu) then it is best to have them checked.

-For any cases of on-going nasal discharge, these cats will need to be examined.
+For any cases of on-going nasal discharge, these cats will need to be examined under anaesthesia to facilitate not only a diagnosis but to aid in treatment.

-Most cat sneezing is no cause for worry, but if you are unsure, please get in touch with our vets to get an expert opinion.
+Most cases of cat sneezing are no cause for worry, but if you are unsure, please get in touch with our vets to get an expert opinion.